NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Video Court Appearances

-The bottom line is, at this point as I make this post, all federal criminal cases, for the most part, are via video.
-There are some exceptions.
+The bottom line is that, as I write this post, most federal criminal cases are conducted via video, with some exceptions.

 I was recently in downtown Los Angeles at the Roybal Building for a new arraignment.
 My client was being brought in for the first time.

-The Marshalls were there at the metal detector but they had to call up to the courtroom to get one of the Marshalls to come down and confirm that our case was on calendar before they would let us in.
+The Marshalls were at the metal detector, but they had to call up to the courtroom to get one of them to come down and confirm that our case was on the calendar before they would let us in.

 Trust me, they didn't want to let us in.
 These older federal judges, in my opinion, do not want people in their courtrooms.